 Specialist lessons are available to students from Year 3 onwards.
-Lessons are done in small groups.
+Lessons take part in small groups.
 These include:

-A summer spectacular concert takes place at the end of the school year where all our performers can take part demonstrating their talents, skills and love of music.
+Chantry also offers opportunities to share musical experiences, A summer spectacular concert usually takes place at the end of the school year where all our performers can take part demonstrating their talents, skills and love of music.

-- Year 3 - sketching and pointillism, experimenting with different paint effects and colours, Roman clay mosaic tiles.
+- Year 3 - using colour to create texture, mosaic designs and Roman clay mosaic tiles.

-Our children explore ideas and meanings through the work of various artists and designers, from the famous French painter, Henri Rousseau’s, atmospheric jungle paintings, to William Morris’ Victorian patterns and Van Gogh’s ‘Starry Night’.
+Our children explore ideas and meanings through the work of various artists and designers, from the famous English painter, Joseph Turner’s, atmospheric landscapes, to Salvador Dali’s surrealism and Antoni Gaudi’s mosaics.
 Through learning about the roles and functions of art, they can explore the impact it has had on contemporary life and that of different times and cultures.